isabella232/sfcc-helpcenter/content/md/cartridge-configuration/05-mapping-configuration.md

 	}
 }
 ```
-Again, each PIM attribute is prefixed with the `akeneo_` label in Salesforce Commerce Cloud.
+Note that each PIM attribute is prefixed with the `akeneo_` label in Salesforce Commerce Cloud.

 :::